 Prior to her work in Hawaii, Bennett researched the dengue virus in Puerto Rico and parasitic roundworms in Texas and Vancouver.
 She received her B.Sc. from McGill University and her Ph.D. in Zoology from the University of British Columbia.

-Prior to joining KAUST as Manager, Academic Writing Services, Virginia Unkefer worked as an editor and assisted faculty members with their research communications at Hong Kong University of Science and Technology from 1996 to 2009.
-From 2009 to 2011, Virginia was engaged in writing activities for several offices at KAUST, including the Office of the President.
+Prior to joining KAUST as Manager of the Academic Writing Services, Virginia Unkefer worked as an editor and assisted faculty members with their research communications at Hong Kong University of Science and Technology from 1996 to 2009.
+From 2009 to 2011, she was engaged in writing activities for several offices at KAUST, including the Office of the President.
 With support from the Vice President for Research, Virginia started the Office of Academic Writing Services in 2011 to offer a range of research communication support services to faculty members, including editing, scientific illustration, and support for research-related websites.
 Virginia’s formal training is in English Language and Literature with a PhD in medieval studies from Michigan State University.
-Prior to moving to Hong Kong from the US in 1994, Virginia taught in the English Department at James Madison University in Virginia.

 No resources found.